jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 **2.4 Fault Recovery Capability**

-JD Cloud provides 7×24 hours of operation maintenance for the cloud services of the paying users, provides technical support by means of on-line ticket and telephone fault reporting, and has a series of fault emergency response mechanisms such as fault monitoring, automatic alarm, fast positioning and fast recovery.
+JD Cloud & AI provides 7×24 hours of operation maintenance for the cloud services of the paying users, provides technical support by means of on-line ticket and telephone fault reporting, and has a series of fault emergency response mechanisms such as fault monitoring, automatic alarm, fast positioning and fast recovery.

 **2.5 Network Access Performance**

 The public network bandwidth cap and billing method of Load Balancer purchased by the user are subject to EIP associated with the Load Balancer.
-JD Cloud provides self-built BGP multi-line access (including Telecom, Unicom, Mobile, etc.), ensuring users’ network access quality.
+JD Cloud & AI provides self-built BGP multi-line access (including Telecom, Unicom, Mobile, etc.), ensuring users’ network access quality.

 **2.6 Service Metering Accuracy**

 The load balancer service has an accurate and transparent metering and billing system.
-JD Cloud settles and deducts charges in real time according to the user’s actual usage of the load balancer instance.
-The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud official website.
+JD Cloud & AI settles and deducts charges in real time according to the user’s actual usage of the load balancer instance.
+The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 1 year by default for future reference.

 **3 Service Compensation Terms**

 **3.1 Compensation Scope**

-In the event of failure of normal use of Load Balancer service purchased by users due to JD Cloud’s device faults, design defects or misoperation, JD Cloud will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of Load Balancer service purchased by users due to JD Cloud & AI’s device faults, design defects or misoperation, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

-(1) Caused by the system maintenance that JD Cloud have notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+(1) Caused by the system maintenance that JD Cloud & AI have notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;

-(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud’s device;
+(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud & AI’s device;

 (3) Service unavailable due to user’s configuration error (such as wrong configuration of Security Group, ACL, Certificate, etc.);